Jurosale/JTM/README.md

-Code Samples - contains my best/most complicated work Other Code - contains the rest of my contributions for this project
+Code Samples - contains my best/most complicated work.
+Other Code - contains the rest of my contributions for this project.